freedomofpress/securedrop-docs/docs/journalist/submissions.rst

    QR codes can contain malicious links that your device will automatically visit.
-This can alert third-parties to your actions, reveal the identities of your *Sources*, and breach the air gap that is in place with the *Secure Viewing Station*.
+This can alert third-parties to your actions, reveal the identities of your *Sources*, and breach the isolation benefits of using Qubes.

    In general, be careful when opening any links provided in a SecureDrop submission.
 If you are unsure if a link is safe to click, you should